bsinha/camunda-8-lowcode-ui/README.md

+# GOSI
-# GOSI: Low-code Solution Template for Camunda Platform 8 using React, Java and Spring Boot
+## Low-code Solution Template for Camunda Platform 8 using React, Java and Spring Boot

-We've had some customers who would like to offer some "citizen dev tools" to their business users :
-- build Forms using drag'n drop tools like [form-js](https://bpmn.io/toolkit/form-js/) but with more components.
-- build/adapt mail templates

 The goal of this project is to show how to build such a solution with [React](https://reactjs.org/), an [extended form-js](https://github.com/camunda-community-hub/extended-form-js), [Spring-Boot](https://spring.io/projects/spring-boot), [spring-zeebe](https://github.com/camunda-community-hub/spring-zeebe), [tasklist-client](https://github.com/camunda-community-hub/camunda-tasklist-client-java) and [operate-client](https://github.com/camunda-community-hub/camunda-operate-client-java)